artur-s/FsWorkshop/Basics.md

          | Boolean of bool
          ```
          ```fsharp
-         type IntOrBool = Integers of int | Booleans of bool   //Note:  vertical bar is only option before the first component.
+         type IntOrBool2 = Integers of int | Booleans of bool   //Note:  vertical bar is only option before the first component.
          ```
          ```fsharp
          type AnyType =